Nina Kossman: Early life and family

 Nina Kossman emigrated from the Soviet Union with her family in 1972 and came to the US in 1973.
 Her father, Leonid Kossman, was a notable linguist, philologist, author of textbooks on German phraseology and English usage and grammar for Russian speakers, and journalist, who had emigrated from Russia twice (in 1918 and 1972).
 He managed to leave Riga (Latvia) three days before the occupation of Latvia by the Nazi army.
 All the remaining members of his family, including his wife (Teresa Jacobi) and mother (Ruth Brenson), perished in the Holocaust in Riga.
 Nina Kossman's maternal grandfather was killed by Stalinists during the Great Terror; his wife, Nina Kossman's maternal grandmother, was sentenced to a term in a GULAG camp as "a member of a family of an enemy of the people".
 Nina Kossman's mother, Maya Borisovna Shternberg, was a notable biologist, whose career was cut down by Lysenkoism.
+Her maternal great-grandmother's family was killed in the Holocaust in Ukraine.
 Her paternal great-grandfather was Isidor Brenson, a notable physician and historian of Baltic medicine.